The modelling of the action potentials in myelinated nerve fibres

 \section{Description of a myelinated axon}

-The axon can be described as a tube filled with axoplasm and cytoskeleton with a lipid-bilayer (biomembrane) wall which is embedded in an intercellular medium (fluid) \cite{Debanne2011}.
-While some axons are unmyelinated, many of them have a myelin sheath (additional structure surrounding the axon formed by glial cells (oligodendrocytes (in the central nervous system) or Schwann cells (in the peripheral nervous system)) that is in simplified terms composed of layers of biomembrane glued together with some proteins.
+The axon can be described as a tube filled with axoplasm and cytoskeleton \cite{Debanne2011}. {The barrier between extra- and intracellular fluid has a lipid-bilayer base but also has membrane proteins} \cite{Kister2022}.
+While some axons are unmyelinated, many of them have a myelin sheath (additional structure surrounding the axon formed by glial cells (oligodendrocytes (in the central nervous system) and Schwann cells (in the peripheral nervous system)) that is in simplified terms composed of layers of biomembrane glued together with some proteins.